kristianmandrup/authorize-mw/README.md

 `$ mocha`

-To execute individual test, sth like this:
+To execute individual test, do like this:

 `$ mocha test/authorize-mw/permit_test.js`